Why is completing a Doppler assessment important?

 A blood pressure cuff will be placed around first one arm, then the other arm, then each leg just above your ankle.

 Gel is applied to your skin to help the clinician listen to the sound of your blood supply.
 The Doppler machine may be noisy and this is normal.
-If you have pain in your legs it may be advisable to take some painkillers just before your assessment.
+If you have pain in your legs, it may be advisable to take some painkillers just before your assessment.

 The blood pressure cuff is inflated and then deflated slowly just like when you have your blood pressure taken.
 When the test is finished the clinician will sit you up.

-If a TBPI is to be undertaken a appropriate sized toe cuff is placed around the toe, this is then attached to a sphygmomanometer and the PPG unit (Photoplethysmography).
+If a TBPI is to be undertaken an appropriate sized toe cuff is placed around the toe, this is then attached to a sphygmomanometer and the PPG unit (Photoplethysmography).
 A PPG sensor is applied to apex of your toe (with no wounds) and the unit is switched on.
 The clinician will inflate the toe cuff lightly and slowly until the waveform disappears, this is then slowly released until the waveform reappears.

 Your clinician will explain all this to you in detail prior to this procedure being undertaken.